Murder, American Style!

 Are we all without conscience and morality?
 We must be so, since we continue to support and finance this playtime activity for our military.

-[NOTE: This video is, without doubt, a military video.
+[NOTE: Most of these videos are, without doubt, a military videos.
 As such, it belongs to the American people.
 It cannot be copyrighted.
-If you wish to copy, or otherwise use this video, feel free to do so. opf]
+If you wish to copy, or otherwise use these videos, feel free to do so. opf]

 Got a Quarter?
 I want to play "Murder, American Style!"